What happened to all the retired aircraft when COVID-19 hit?

 It looks like Kemble airfield is being used to store a lot of aircraft at the moment since they aren’t flying passengers around the world, including a few retired British Airways 747s.

-There were 6 BA 747s at Kemble as far as I could see.
+There were 6 BA 747s at the Kemble Cotswold Airplane Boneyard as far as I could see.

 Since Covid has hit, 747s have suddenly become a lot more rare, with the airlines abandoning them in favour of the newer more efficient twin-engine planes.